pragatimpatil/Inventory-Management---DBMS/README.md

 and the finished goods of the Pharmaceutical Company RAY Holdings.
 This will have multiple modules, for example, admin and users giving different privileges.

+Refer to the DBMS_Report.pdf for more details of the working.